A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Observations

 In total, then, 140 columns (out of 431 considered) were masked to create our final white light curve.
 This diminished the total flux from $5.2 \times 10^6$ counts per raw cadence to $4.8 \times 10^6$ (as measured using the median of exposures 1 and 2), and thus an effective 4\% decrease in photon SNR (which scales as square root counts).

-For our second reduction, we used one of the \jedi\ \citep{alderson_wasp_ers_2023} reductions from Paper I (Cassese et al. 2025).
+For our second reduction, we used one of the \jedi\ \citep{alderson_wasp_ers_2023} reductions from Paper I \citep{paper1}.
 Specifically, we used the version with destripping width 15 and aperture width 3.
 A fuller description of this pipeline and our application of it can be found in that article.